rogeruiz/write/dress-code/_posts/2016-05-28-setting-up-lolcommits.markdown

 open as you tweak your `lolcommits --capture **` command so you can preview your changes.

-Here's the command I use to capture my lovely commits
+Here's the command I use to capture my lovely commits:

 {% highlight shell %}
 lolcommits --capture --fork --stealth --delay=3 --animate=5
 {% endhighlight %}

-I find that `--fork` tends to allow me to quickly capture commits while `--stealth` just helps me forget it's taking a picture.
-Even though the green light will still turn on.
+I find that `--fork` allows me to quickly capture commits.
+The `--stealth` flag helps me forget it's taking a picture, even though the green light will still turn on.
 The `--delay=3` is great so that the iSight camera can focus on you.
 Finally, `--animate=5` is what gives me `*.gif` files that I can later upload to Tumblr.
 This means I don't get any `*.jpg` files.
 I personally don't mind losing them, but if you want you can always run the command twice once without the `--animate=*` flag.

 ### Configuring teh lulz

 There are [quite a few plugins][lol-plugins] available for `lolcommits` that do all sorts of fancy things.
-The one I like to use is the Tumblr one, since I don't want to worry about hosting.
+The one I like to use is the Tumblr plugin, since I don't want to worry about hosting or theming of my lolcommits.

 To configure Tumblr, you just need to follow the prompts after running the configuration command.